Funeral services Portsmouth Havant

 At Home:

-When someone dies at home, the first contact should be with the family doctor - they will normally call at the house and, if satisfied with the cause of death, will issue the Medical Cause of Death Certificate.
-This certificate will normally be collected from the surgery the following day.
-Once the doctor has attended, you will be required to contact us to arrange for us to call at your home, where we will bring your loved one into our care at our dedicated chapel of rest at 95 High Street Cosham, where they will remain up until the day of the funeral.
+When someone dies at home, the first contact should be with the GP surgery - they will normally call at the house and, if satisfied with the cause of death, will issue the Medical Cause of Death Certificate.
+They will then share the Medical Certificate of Cause of Death and proposed cause of death with a medical examiner, who will scrutinise these before submission to the Registrar.
+Once the Doctor or Medical Practitioner has attended and verified the death, and you are ready, you will need to contact us on (023) 9238 4455 (Cosham) or (023) 9248 4844 (Havant) to call at the address.
+You can call these telephone numbers any time of the day or night.
+We will bring your loved one into our care at our dedicated Chapel of Rests at 95 High Street, Cosham or 12 The Pallant, Havant, where they will remain up until the day of the funeral.

 In Hospital/Nursing Home: